Nestle wins pricey battle for Pfizer baby food unit

 Nestle said the deal would add to earnings per share from the first year, and would allow cost synergies of $160 million.
 Bertschy estimated the deal would add about 0.5 percent to earnings per share in the first year and 1.5 percent in the following years.

-Nestle shares, which hit an all-time high of 57.50 francs ahead of solid first-quarter results last week, fell 2.19 percent to 55.85 francs at 1104 GMT, compared with a 0.96 percent weaker European food and beverage index.
+Nestle shares, which hit an all-time high of 57.50 francs ahead of solid first-quarter results last week, fell 2.19 percent to 55.85 francs at 7:04 a.m.
+EDT (1104 GMT), compared with a 0.96 percent weaker European food and beverage index .SX3P.
 The shares were trading ex-dividend, but were down less than the 1.95 francs payout.

 "Although the growth profile, attractive margins and emerging market exposure makes this a compelling asset, we believe that the multiples being some way ahead of market expectations may dampen near term enthusiasm for the deal," said Citi analyst Robert Dickinson.